-- The National Community Mental Health Care Database (NCMHCD) contains data on service contacts provided by public sector specialised community mental health services in Australia. - There is some variation in the types of service contacts included in jurisdictional data.
-For example, some jurisdictions may include written correspondence as service contacts while others do not. - Data for the Australian Capital Territory were not published for the 2014-15 collection period. - The Indigenous status data should be interpreted with caution due to the varying quality of Indigenous identification across jurisdictions reporting to the database.
-While all jurisdictions consider the quality of Indigenous status data to be acceptable, most acknowledge that further improvement is required.
-Indigenous status is missing for 8.0% of contacts in the 2014-15 NCMHCD. - Data are reported by the jurisdiction that delivered the service and therefore may include people receiving services in one jurisdiction who reside in another.
+- The National Community Mental Health Care Database (NCMHCD) contains data on service contacts provided by public sector specialised community mental health services in Australia. - There is some variation in the types of service contacts included in the data.
+For example, some states or territories may include written correspondence as service contacts while others do not. - The Indigenous status data should be interpreted with caution due to the varying quality of Indigenous identification across jurisdictions reporting to the database.
+While all states and territories consider the quality of Indigenous status data to be acceptable, most acknowledge that further improvement is required.
+Indigenous status is missing for 7.0% of contacts in the 2015-16 NCMHCD. - Data are reported by the jurisdiction that delivered the service and therefore may include people receiving services in one jurisdiction who reside in another.
 These cross-border flows are particularly relevant when interpreting ACT remoteness data. - There is variation across jurisdictions in the coverage of services providing contact data and the estimated service contact data coverage. - The quality of principal diagnosis data may be affected by the variability in collection and coding practices across jurisdictions.